 PS: send us an email to get a Full report about Little Red Book

-Addition to content-driven eCommerce, live streaming is also emerging as a major growth avenue for brands in China.
-Live streaming with real-time, interactive and human nature creates engaging content which effectively showcases product quality, brand personality and pushes customers to make immediate purchases.
+In addition to content-driven eCommerce, live streaming is also emerging as a major growth avenue for brands in China.
+Live streaming with real-time, interactive, and human nature creates engaging content which effectively showcases product quality, brand personality and pushes customers to make immediate purchases.

 Live streaming is gaining steam in China and across the world

 While product and value are core fundamentals, brands are differentiating themselves through experiences.
 By blending rich editorial content, social commerce aspects such as user-generated content, KOLs, and live streaming into their eCommerce strategies, brands can create distinctive experiences for consumers.